The University Act of 1937

 Who were the main proponents pushing for this reform?
 According to the government’s statement of March 1935, this reform was driven primarily by the government, and more specifically, by Basel’s Department of Education.
 The proposal points to earlier report that had been addressed to the city’s Oversight Committee for the university (the Kuratel) in January 1918 and reiterates that the committee had been repeatedly reminded of the urgency of the matter in November 1926.
 In February 1929, the committee also came under pressure from the university.
 Speaking as rector, Erwin Ruck, an expert in public law, had declared that there could be no justification for any “further delay” and that he could not take responsibility for the “ongoing” (and thus compounding) damage to the university being caused by the situation.
 In June 1929, the Oversight Committee commissioned Erwin Ruck to draft a University Act.
 The following year, in his rectoral address, Ruck systematically thematized the university’s legal situation.

-In February 1931, the Senate was able to articulate a position as part of the consultation process, leaving the Education Council to weigh in, which formally took up the reform for the first time in November 1931.
+In February 1931, the Senate was able to articulate a position as part of the consultation process, leaving the Board of Education to weigh in, which formally took up the reform for the first time in November 1931.
 Several more years passed before the matter reached Basel’s Governing Council in 1934/35.
 In March, it was discussed in the Grand Council, followed by a committee consultation, a first reading on 12 November 1936, and then approval “by a large majority without opposition” in the final deliberation of 14 January 1937.
 After the waiting period to allow for a possible referendum had expired, the new University Act came into force on 2 March 1937.

 Preserving the university’s character